Popular words in English. A list of basic English words for live communication. Greetings and farewells

 I can't remember his name.- I can't remember his name.

-by- conveys instrumental case
+by– conveys the instrumental case

 Word by is a preposition with a range of meanings.
-Most often, this preposition is used to denote the carrier of the action with a verb in the passive voice:
+Most often, this preposition is used to denote the carrier of action with a verb in the passive voice:

-This letter was written by my brother.
-This letter was written by my brother.
+This letter was written by my brother.– This letter was written by my brother.

-from- from, from
+from– from, with

-Word from is a preposition denoting the starting point of the action and is translated by the words "With", "from", "y":
+Word from is a preposition denoting the starting point of an action and translated by words "With", "from", "y":

-The theater is far from here.
-The theater is far from here.
+The theater is far from here.- The theater is far from here.

 Take the key from the table.- Take the keys from the table.

-they- they
+they- They

-Word they- these are third person plural pronouns, which are translated by the word "they":
+Word they– these are third person plural pronouns, which are translated by the word "They":

-They aren't here.- They're not here.
+They aren't here.- They are not here.

-They did see us.“They didn't see us.
+They did see us.“They didn’t see us.”

-we- we
+we- We

-Word we- these are the first person plural pronouns, which are translated by the word "we":
+Word we– these are the first person plural pronouns, which are translated by the word "We":

 We won't come.- We won't come.